 Why it's doneBy Mayo Clinic staff

-If kidney problems are the primary concern, when your blood is tested for urea nitrogen levels, it's likely it will also be tested for creatinine levels.
-Creatinine is another waste product that healthy kidneys filter out of your body in urine.
+If kidney problems are the main concern, when your blood is tested for urea nitrogen levels, it's likely it will also be tested for creatinine levels.
+Creatinine is another waste product that healthy kidneys filter out of your body through urine.
 High levels of creatinine may be a sign of kidney damage.

 To get the best indication of how well your kidneys are removing waste from the blood, you may have a blood sample taken to calculate your estimated glomerular filtration rate (eGFR).
 The eGFR estimates the percentage of kidney function you have left.

 - The kidneys and how they work.
 National Kidney and Urologic Diseases Information Clearinghouse. http://kidney.niddk.nih.gov/kudiseases/pubs/yourkidneys/.
 Accessed May 30, 2013.

 - BUN.
 Lab Tests Online. http://labtestsonline.org/understanding/analytes/bun/tab/test.
 Accessed June 8, 2013.

 - Taal MW, et al. Brenner & Rector's The Kidney.
 9th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2011. http://www.mdconsult.com/books/about.do?about=true&eid=4-u1.0-B978-1-4160-6193-9..C2010-1-67932-1--TOP&isbn=978-1-4160-6193-9&uniqId=321553651-265.
 Accessed May 30, 2013.